Our Guide to Selecting the Perfect Coffee

 Light Roast: Light Roasts have the highest levels of caffeine and acidity.
 They are pretty smooth and are typically not very bitter.

-Now that we’ve covered Single Origins, Blends, Flavored coffee, and roast levels, you have all the tools you need to select the coffee that you will love most.
+Whether you are shopping for coffee online or in a cafe, you have all the tools you need to select the coffee that you will love most.
 You’ve got a lot of knowledge—come inside and find your newest addiction.

 Stay caffeinated and stay you.